longvnit/leoparx/README.md

 # leoparx
-A lightweight LEMP for CentOS
+A lightweight LXMP for CentOS (Apache/Nginx/MySQL/PHP)